Hotel McAlpin: Early years

 The McAlpin family acquired two lots on 46 and 48 West 34th Street, measuring 50 by 100 ft, in December 1914.
-The Greeley Square Hotel Company planned to build an annex on the site, but the company was forced to postpone these plans during World War I. By early the following year, the hotel company decided to build the annex, as the hotel's business had increased sufficiently.
+The Greeley Square Hotel Company planned to build an annex on the site, but the company was forced to postpone these plans during World War I. By early 1915, the hotel company decided to build the annex, as the hotel's business had increased sufficiently.
 In February 1915, the Greeley Square Hotel Company filed plans with the New York City Bureau of Buildings for a 23-story annex on the site, to be designed by Warren and Wetmore.
 The new addition was expected to provide an additional 200 rooms, four elevators, an enlarged ballroom, and a children's play area on the sixth floor.
 The company began razing the existing buildings the same month, although the structures were not completely demolished until the end of 1916.
 The annex was built during 1917; the same year, Boomer opened a store for employees, selling merchandise at reduced prices.

 When Boomer went to Europe in 1918, Benjamin B. McAlpin began managing the Hotel McAlpin's finances.
 In 1922, the McAlpin became one of the first hotels to link ship-to-shore radios into their phone system.
 In February 1925, an antenna for radio station WMCA was installed atop the building, reaching 430 ft above ground.
 The same year, the McAlpin replaced 50 beds on the 22nd floor with oversized beds for tall guests; it also signed a contract with the Curtiss Flying Service in 1926, allowing guests to book flights quickly.
 The McAlpin family sold the site to the Greeley Square Hotel Company in September 1926 for $7.2 million.

 Frank A. Duggan took over as the hotel's manager in 1928.
 A major refurbishment costing $2.1 million was announced that May.
 The owners refreshed the rooms, installed modern bathrooms, and updated the elevators; in addition, numerous groups of three rooms were combined into two rooms.
 The project was completed that December.
 By 1930, there were rumors that the hotel would be replaced with a skyscraper, but Duggan denied these rumors.
 At the end of 1931, John J. Woelfe replaced Duggan as the hotel's manager.
 The Greeley Square Hotel Company transferred the hotel in 1934 to the 34th Street Hotel Corporation, subject to a $7.4 million mortgage from the New York Life Insurance Company.
 This only involved a nominal change in ownership.
 At the time, the hotel was valued at $5.5 million.